Fairy Tale Physics

 One thing I do with most of my students is coach them on how to take notes.
 Notes aren’t just a way to record information for later use; they’re a tool for processing information.

-The note-taking process I teach involves writing down the major ideas and equations, while mostly just following along with the lecture, thinking about the concepts.
+The note-taking process I teach involves writing down the major ideas and equations, while focusing on the lecture, thinking about the concepts.
 That way you record the most important information, but you’re thinking about and engaging with the content, rather than just copying what’s written on the board.

 For all my students, I want math to be an enjoyable experience.
 Part of that is picking a notebook that they love writing in.
 Especially for students with ADHD, having really detailed notes that they can refer back to can be really empowering.

-I know there are tons of beautiful notebooks out there, but I wasn’t finding any that had all the features I wanted, so I worked with an illustrator to create these.
+I know there are tons of beautiful notebooks out there, but I wasn’t finding any that had all the features I wanted, so I worked with a graphic designer to create these.
 I wanted them to be really beautiful in addition to encouraging good note-taking.

 Here’s what makes them different than the typical spiral: